 more than half of the respondents stated they had engaged in this behavior in the last 30 days.
 Participants to the survey saw the problem of cell phone use as only slightly less of an issue than driving under the influence of alcohol.

 At this time, the NSC seeks to inform and change behavior voluntarily through education and self-discipline.
 But in the future I would anticipate that as support grows for legislation banning the use of hands-free devices, states will begin to fall in line on this issue.

 Wrongful Death Attorneys Subpoena Phone Records from Truck Drivers and Trucking Companies

 Accidents involving commercial trucks or semi tractor-trailers require an extensive knowledge of commercial codes, federal legislation and state laws.
-If you’ve recently lost a loved one due to a commercial driver’s negligence, the compassionate wrongful death attorneys at Ward & Ward have extensive experience in commercial carrier claims and can help ensure that you do not suffer needless financial distress in addition to mourning your tragic loss.
+If you’ve recently lost a loved one due to a commercial driver’s negligence, the compassionate wrongful death attorneys in Indianapolis, IN at Ward & Ward have extensive experience in commercial carrier claims and can help ensure that you do not suffer needless financial distress in addition to mourning your tragic loss.
 The law firm of Ward & Ward has over 80 years of combined experience in wrongful death claims, auto accident, motorcycle accident, trucking accident, and injuries associated with semi tractor-trailer accidents.
-Ward & Ward invite you to contact them as soon as possible to arrange a FREE initial consultation about your case, by phone at 317-639-9501, through their website at wardlawfirm.com, or simply by visiting their conveniently-located downtown Indianapolis office.
+Ward & Ward Law Firm invites you to contact them as soon as possible to arrange a FREE initial consultation about your case, by phone at 317-639-9501, through their website at wardlawfirm.com, or simply by visiting their conveniently-located downtown Indianapolis office.
 If we decide your case has merit, you won’t be charged unless we recover damages on your behalf.

 Charlie WardWard & Ward Law Firm 728 S Meridian St Indianapolis, IN 46225 (317) 639-9501